asdfdotdev/utm.codes/SECURITY.md

 ## Supported Versions

-The [latests release of utm.codes](https://github.com/asdfdotdev/utm.codes/releases) is supported and also available for [download from WordPress.org](https://wordpress.org/plugins/utm-dot-codes/).
+The [latest release of utm.codes](https://github.com/asdfdotdev/utm.codes/releases) is supported and also available for [download from WordPress.org](https://wordpress.org/plugins/utm-dot-codes/).

 ## Reporting a Vulnerability